15 Google Ads Campaign Settings That Need Your Immediate Attention

-- Optimize: Prefer best performing ads
+Optimize: Prefer best performing ads.

-- Do not optimize: Rotate ads indefinitely
+Do not optimize: Rotate ads indefinitely.

-Instead set your ad rotation to ‘Do not optimize’ and use an ad script to flag your winning and losing ads.
+Alternatively, if you want more control and have the time to make fine-tuned changes, set your ad rotation to ‘Do not optimize’ and use an ad script to flag your winning and losing ads.
 This will give you a more accurate way to A/B test your ads and ultimately lead to the best performing ads.

-13 – Ad Extensions
+13. Ad Extensions

 Google ad extensions are hands down one of the best ways to improve your click-through rates (CTR) and maximize your campaign performance.
-You see, ad extensions bulk up the size of your ads so you can forget about your scrawny competitors.

 The best part is ad extensions are easy to create and add to your campaign.